JGCRI/diffesm/README.md

 ## Visualization
 Finally, you are ready to visualize your results!
 The bulk of visualization is performed in the `notebooks/data-viz.ipynb` notebook.
 The configuration for the data vizualization is specified in `configs/data_viz.yaml`.
-Currently, the notebook only supports vizualizations for temperature and precipiation, although other variables can be added in the future.
+Currently, the notebook only supports vizualizations for temperature and precipitation, although other variables can be added in the future.